message/iata/CA.md

 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a positive COVID-19 test taken at least 11 days and at most 180 days before departure of the last direct flight to Canada.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;
-- passengers arriving directly from India;
-- passengers arriving directly from Morocco;
 - more exemption can be found via <a href="https://travel.gc.ca/travel-covid/travel-restrictions/exemptions">https://travel.gc.ca/travel-covid/travel-restrictions/exemptions</a>
 3. Passengers and airline crew must submit their information electronically, at most 72 hours before arrival, through the ArriveCAN app or the website <a href="https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html">https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/arrivecan.html</a> .
 Passengers must present an ArriveCAN receipt before boarding.
-4. Passengers arriving directly from India must have a negative COVID-19 test taken at most 18 hours before departure.
-The test result must be issued by the laboratory Genestrings at the New Delhi airport (DEL) and have a QR code.
-Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
-- This does not apply to:
-- passengers younger than 5 years;
-- passengers with a positive COVID-19 test taken at least 11 days and at most 180 days before departure.
-Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
-5. Passengers arriving directly from Morocco must have a negative COVID-19 test taken at most 72 hours before departure.
-The test result must be issued by Morocco and have a QR code.
-Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
-- This does not apply to:
-- passengers younger than 5 years;
-- passengers with a positive COVID-19 test taken at least 11 days and at most 180 days before departure.
-Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
-6. Passengers must arrive at Abbotsford International (YXX), Calgary (YYC), Edmonton (YEG), Halifax (YHZ), John C. Munro Hamilton International (YHM), Kelowna International (YLW), Montreal (YUL), Ottawa (YOW), Quebec (YQB), Regina International (YQR), Region of Waterloo International (YKF), Saskatoon John G. Diefenbaker International (YXE), St. John's International (YYT), Toronto Pearson (YYZ), Toronto Billy Bishop (YTZ), Vancouver (YVR), Victoria International (YYJ) or Winnipeg (YWG).
+4. Passengers must arrive at Abbotsford International (YXX), Calgary (YYC), Edmonton (YEG), Halifax (YHZ), John C. Munro Hamilton International (YHM), Kelowna International (YLW), Montreal (YUL), Ottawa (YOW), Quebec (YQB), Regina International (YQR), Region of Waterloo International (YKF), Saskatoon John G. Diefenbaker International (YXE), St. John's International (YYT), Toronto Pearson (YYZ), Toronto Billy Bishop (YTZ), Vancouver (YVR), Victoria International (YYJ) or Winnipeg (YWG).
 - This does not apply to passengers arriving on direct flights from St. Pierre and Miquelon.
-7. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist">https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist</a>
+5. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist">https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist</a>
 - This does not apply to:
 - passengers younger than 12 years traveling with their vaccinated parents/guardians;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
 The certificate must be in English or French or be accompanied by a certified translation to English or French.
 - Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 A combination of vaccines is accepted.
 - More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a>
-8. Passenger could be subject to COVID-19 molecular test upon arrival.
+6. Passenger could be subject to COVID-19 molecular test upon arrival.
 Details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a> for vaccinated passengers and <a href="https://travel.gc.ca/travel-covid/travel-restrictions/exemptions#unvaccinated">https://travel.gc.ca/travel-covid/travel-restrictions/exemptions#unvaccinated</a> for unvaccinated passengers.
-9. All travel restrictions may be prolonged as necessary for public health reasons.
+7. All travel restrictions may be prolonged as necessary for public health reasons.